Greater weever: Reproduction and spawning behaviour

-The reproduction period of T. draco seems to lasts from June to October.
-This very broad range is limited by the observations of Ole Bagge (2004) who states that his findings strongly indicate that the spawning time of T. draco is indeed restricted to the period between June and August with a peak in July.
+The reproduction period of the greater weever seems to begin in June and last until October.
+This very broad range is limited by the observations of Ole Bagge (2004), who states that his findings strongly indicate that the spawning time of is indeed restricted to the period between June and August with a peak in July.
 Bagge also says that there have been no findings of greater weever in spawning condition from September to May.

-T. draco is an oviparous spawning fish that lays its eggs into the pelagic zone.
-The larvae have a size of about 4.8 mm to 6.8 mm and hatch after approximately three months.
-The larvae and the eggs can both be found in the pelagic zone and the surface plankton.
-The larvae of T. draco may have a need for relatively warm water with a relatively low salinity to hatch in greater numbers.
+The greater weever is oviparous and lays its eggs into the pelagic zone.
+Each egg has a size of about 4.8-6.8 mm and hatches after approximately three months; the eggs and larvae can both be found in the pelagic zone and as a part of zooplankton.
+The eggs may have a need for relatively warm water with a relatively low salinity to hatch in greater numbers.

-T. draco is probably not territorial, even in the mating season.
-It has not been observed to carry out any form of parental care.
+The greater weever is probably not territorial, even in the mating season, and it has not been observed to carry out any form of parental care.